 This won’t reduce production, and it won’t change the taste of grapes, either.

 - Scientists call these species of mite Colomerus vitis (“vitis” means grape vine).
 They’re even smaller than houseplant red mites: ¼th of a millimeter!

 Often green and in some cases pulling towards red, this is a benign affliction that isn’t cause for alarm…

-These are actually mites and ticks invisible to the naked eye, that lodge themselves on the underside of leaves.
+These are actually mites and ticks that are invisible to the naked eye.
+They form colonies on the underside of leaves.

 On the underside, a velvety layer appears that is usually white or pink but can also turn to red brown.

 - It isn’t really necessary to treat it because erineum mite disappears on its own and it won’t reduce the harvest in any manner.

 - Nonetheless, you can apply curative care with a sulfur-based spray, or organically with predators such as Typhlodromus.

 - But these mite-killing predators are difficult to find in stores, mostly because the impact of erineum mite is insignificant.